Chapter 7: Game Night Rules Part Two

 Cull the Bloodsoaked

 The smell sucks, but the uneasiness arouses thoughts of bloodletting.
-I pound the helm of my bludgeon across my hand and rush into the thick fog, hungry for something to hit.
-“Cull, kill.”
+I pound the head of my bludgeon against my hand and rush into the thick fog, hungry for something to hit.

 GM

-Cull disappears into a thick fog in the distance, which seems to envelop him happily.
+Cull disappears into a thick fog in the distance; it seems to envelop him happily.
 Sin, please proceed.

 Cull the Bloodsoaked